hans61/Gigatron-TTL/InCircuitEPROMemulator/README.md

-# In Circuit EPROM emulator and debugger
+# In Circuit EPROM emulator and debugger (ISD = In System Debugger)

 I am not the author of this project.
 The repositories is only for documenting my rebuild.